Anmol-Baranwal/Hack-Your-Growth/CONTRIBUTING.md

    - Make sure to not stretch the description to a very long length, even 15 words would be enough if it states the purpose.

-- Title
-   - Add an appropriate title for someone to quickly grasp some info about the resource as not everyone will read the description.
+   - Add an appropriate description for someone to quickly grasp information about the resource.

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------->